mickk-/mickk-.github.io/_drafts/over-expressive/back_again.md

 constexpr bool answer = std::is_constructible_v<foo, bar, baz>;
 ```

 What we have here is a function from types to `bool`.
-Remarkably the types it accepts are of
+Remarkably the types it accepts have different
-different kinds: the very first parameter is the *declared* type of an imaginary variable while the
+natures: the very first parameter is the *declared* type of an imaginary variable while the
 following parameters are *expressions-as-types* for imaginary initializers. the previous snippet
 asks the question (where `valid_definition` is a made-up pseudo-operator):